johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Socrative:** At the end of every class I'll have you fill out an exit ticket.
 The exit ticket is un-graded and my way of taking attendance along with accessing your understanding of the material from the day.
 You can login to the site at [http://beta.socrative.com](http://beta.socrative.com) using the room code of "johnsonchmatc"

-**Nitrous.io** We'll be using Nitrous.io as our development server for this class.
-You can signup for a free account with extra 'N2O' by going to [https://www.nitrous.io/join/xAc6XsTB2BA](https://www.nitrous.io/join/xAc6XsTB2BA).

 **Github** We'll use Github to keep track of our code for the semester, you'll want to sign up for an education account at [https://education.github.com/](https://education.github.com/).
 This will give you a few private repositories.

 **Heroku** We'll use Heroku to deploy our apps to for projects and labs that require a deployment.
 Signup for a free account from them.